New Hope Through Genomic Medicine

 If looking at the statistics alone for her type and stage of cancer, few would have predicted that Dawn Timmer would experience the health and vitality she is today.

 But thanks to the grace of God and the wonders of genomic medicine, her latest scans have shown her body to be clear of cancer.

 “Dawn was a very sick lady, with a low possibility that she would respond to treatment.
-To go from that to having scans with no identifiable disease is remarkable,” said Casey Williams, PharmD, Director of the Avera’s genomic oncology team.
+To go from that to having scans with no identifiable disease is remarkable,” said Casey Williams, PharmD, part of Avera’s genomic oncology team.
 “Not every patient has this same response, but what we’re seeing is very exciting.”

 Dawn, of Jackson, Minn., woke up one morning in May of 2010 with terrible pain in her left side and nausea.
 It was first suspected as a ruptured ovarian cyst, and then perhaps diverticulitis.
 “I battled pain the pain for two weeks, then on a Saturday morning I woke up and couldn’t stand it anymore,” she said.
 Her husband took her to the ER where the medical staff found fluid in her abdomen and around her liver.

 Brought by ambulance to Sioux Falls, she was diagnosed with stage III ovarian cancer by Luis Rojas, MD, Gynecologic Oncologist at Avera Cancer Institute.
 The cancer had spread from her ovary into the peritoneum, which is the lining of the lower abdomen.
 She was only 43 at the time of her diagnosis.